YargKlnc/Leaflet-Challenge/README.md

 •	All data points load in the correct locations

 **References**
-World map rights belongs to https://github.com/Leaflet/Leaflet
+Leaflet photo rights belongs to https://github.com/Leaflet/Leaflet